 Mark Butcher played a dazzling inning against Australia at the Oval.
 England left-hand batsman Mark Butcher came back from near nothingness to cement his place.
 This was a rare feat in cricket history as he scored an unbeaten 173 to inspire England to a remarkable victory over Australia at Headingly Leeds on 20 August 2001.

-The England side was completely out-classed in the previous three matches, chased down a daunting victory target of 315 runs against potent Australian attack.
-In 1997, this was the second-highest total ever achieved by England side to win a Test, as they clinched victory by six wickets.
+The England side was completely out-classed in the previous three matches, chased down a daunting victory target of 315 runs against a potent Australian attack.
+In 1997, this was the second-highest total ever achieved by England’s side to win a Test, as they clinched victory by six wickets.

 Mark Butcher, who shared a 181-run stand with skipper Nasser Hussain for the third wicket before putting on 75 with Mark Ramprakash for the fourth, dashed from the field in delight after his best Test score.
 Australia had made a bold decision to of second innings declaration a bit early.

 The previous evening to try and keep alive their dream of only the second 5-0 whitewash in Ashes history, we’re left wondering what might have been after reducing England to 33 for two earlier in the day.
 The belligerent Mark Butcher was only recalled for the series after a series of injuries to first-choice players, single-handedly taken to pieces the world’s most fearsome pace attack.

 Mark Butcher was favoring lavish square cuts and front-foot drives to both sides of the wicket.
 Mark Butcher, who even considering retiring from the game, and Usman Afzaal ended the game in a flurry of boundaries, The pair scored 19 off a Jason Gillespie over before Butcher, suitably, ended the game with a square drive off Shane Warne.